Non-Abelian and Type-A Conformal Anomalies from Euler Descent: The 4d non-Abelian conformal anomaly from Euler descent

-The type-A conformal anomaly is of utmost importance to RG flows in 2d \cite{Zamolodchikov:1986gt} and 4d \cite{Komargodski:2011vj,Komargodski:2011xv}.
-Here we obtain it by descent from the 6d Euler invariant polynomial for $SO(5,1)$, the 4d Euclidean conformal group.
-The strategy here is identical to the 2d case: we descend from the Euler invariant polynomial, project onto the Weyl generator, and then show that the difference between the conformal and geometric Euler densities is local.
-We begin with the Euler invariant polynomial for $SO(5,1)$ in 6d:
+The non-Abelian conformal anomaly, and its cousin the type-A Weyl anomaly, are of utmost importance to RG flows in 2d \cite{Zamolodchikov:1986gt} and 4d \cite{Komargodski:2011vj,Komargodski:2011xv}.
+Here we obtain the 4d non-Abelian conformal anomaly by descent from the 6d Euler invariant polynomial for $SO(5,1)$, the 4d Euclidean conformal group.
+For ease of reading, we introduce the notation